scnslabutsa/myhthelperEduContent/_episodes/PA4.md

 * Wash and wax your car.

-* Play active games with your kids, like freeze tag or jump rope.
+* Play active games with your kids, like Frisbee tag or jump rope.

 * Take a friend dancing or dance in your own living room.